 "The book is full of the thoughts which make us proud to-day and help us to face to-morrow.
 Yes, 'Jitny' has my blessing."-Punch.
+"Motoring people could do nothing better than

-"Motoring people could do nothing better than sit down and have a rin in imagination has adding this beat.
+"Motoring people could do nothing better than sit down and have a spin, in imagination, by reading this book.
+A clinking motor-car story."

-and have a spin, in imagination, by reading this book.
-A clinking motor-car story."-Daily Chronicle.
+-Daily Chronicle.